mrmarbles/stringrouter/README.md

 * **config**: If you configured this specific instance of your `StringRouter`, then that configuration will be represented here.

-* **params**: This is a key/value hash representing each configured URL variable for the matched pattern.
-See the 'Using URL Variables' section.
+* **params**: This is a key/value hash representing each configured string variable for the matched pattern.
+See the 'Using String Variables' section.

 * **data**: An optional and abitrary data type passed through from the call to `dispatch();`.